 Use technology.
 There are many cargo tracking devices and systems that you can use to ensure your goods are not stolen.
 Geo-fencing and GPS tracking can help you keep track of your shipments and lessen your chances of theft.

-If you have questions, or would like to receive tips on avoiding cargo theft, contact Crossroads Leasing & Finance today.
+If you have questions, or would like to receive tips on avoiding cargo theft, contact Crossroads Equipment Lease & Finance today.